Know what you are trying to sell

-By being pro-active and investing in a Pre-Sale inspection before your property is officially listed for sale places you one step ahead of the buyer!
-The information that a Pre-Sale Inspection provides enables you the opportunity to rectify any unwelcome surprises before they are raised by the buyer during the negotiation stage.
+By being pro-active and investing in a Pre-Sale inspection before your property is officially listed for sale places you one step ahead of the buyer.
+The intention of a Pre-Sale Inspection is to enable you the opportunity to rectify any unknown surprises before going to market and to provide you with confidence during the negotiation stage of your sale.
+It is for your benefit alone and is not intended for the purchaser.

 - Visual inspection carried out on both the interior and exterior of the dwelling